Forge-Media/ai03-macropad-pcb/README.md

-# ai03 inpired macropad pcb
+# ai03 Inspired Macropad PCB
 My attempt at learning and implementing ai03's guide to pcb design for keyboards.
 The aim of this project is to design and manufacture a simple 3by3 MX style macropad pcb, which actuall works.
 The pcb can then be manufactured and either assembled by hand or by the manufacturer if they provide assembly service.

 ## Project requirements: